Ecstatic dance: Modern

 Many different formats have developed since the 1970s, often spun off from Roth's 5Rhythms.
 After being taught by Roth in 1989, Susannah and Ya'Acov Darling-Khan founded the Moving Centre School in Britain in 1989, teaching the 5 rhythms across Europe.
 In the early 1990s, "Barefoot Boogie" in San Francisco offered twice weekly drug and alcohol free dance event very similar in form to contemporary ecstatic dance, without the name.
 In 2006, having met shamans in the Amazon, the Darling-Khans started their own ecstatic dance form, Movement Medicine.
 The science and environment journalist Christine Ottery, writing for The Guardian in 2011, suggested that "ecstatic dancing has an image problem" but that it "encompasses everything from large global movements such as 5Rhythms and Biodanza to local drum'n'dance meet-ups".
 Reviewing her experience of 5Rhythms, she suggested that readers may "find 5 Rhythms a good place to start" with ecstatic dance.

 Other styles have developed in North America, too, including the Ecstatic Dance Community founded in 2000 by Bodhi Tara at Kalani Honua in Puna on the Big Island of Hawaii who then passed it on to DJ Max Fathom and influenced by Carol Marashi's 1994 Body Choir in Austin, Texas.
-Sydney 'Samadhi' Strahan founded Ecstatic Dance Evolution in Houston in 2003, while the Tribal Dance Community of Julia Ray opened in Toronto in 2006.
+Sydney 'Samadhi' Strahan founded Ecstatic Dance Evolution in Houston in 2003, while the Tribal Dance Community of Julia Ray opened in Toronto in 2006; it was renamed Ecstatic Dance Toronto in 2010.
 A more influential event program of ecstatic dance, simply named Ecstatic Dance, was founded in 2008 by Tyler Blank and Donna Carroll and held at Sweet's Ballroom in Oakland, California.
 By 2018, the Ecstatic Dance Community Foundation listed over 80 places that offered "organized, spontaneous dance practices".